What is a firewall?

 Which metrics are relevant in monitoring firewalls?

-The ports are especially relevant.
-They are at the core of the firewall rules and therefore the foremost metric that indicates whether a rule is being applied, or not.
-By ‘ports' we mean not just the TCP/UDP ones, but the physical ports on a hardware firewall as well.
-This activity complements port monitoring, which deals with ports only.
+Ports are especially relevant, as they lie at the core of firewall rules and serve as a key metric for determining whether a rule is being applied.
+By “ports” we mean not only TCP/UDP ports, but also the physical ports on a hardware firewall.
+This activity complements port monitoring, which focuses solely on ports.

 Best practices for monitoring firewalls